prof-rossetti/nyu-info-2335-201706/notes/programming-languages/ruby/datatypes/booleans.md

 false || false #> false
 ```

 The most relevant boolean operator is the equality operator, `==`.
-Its functionality is demonstrated by the phrase, "Is this equal to that?":
+Its functionality is represented by the phrase, "Is this equal to that?":

 ```ruby
 true == true #> true